jsiek/arete/README.md

 <definition> ::= fun <identifier> (<parameter_list>) [-> <type>] [<return_mode>] <block>
 ```

+1. Create a function expression AST node and schedule it in the
+   current environment with value context and duplication.

+2. Write the resulting value to memory at the address associated with
+   the function's name in the current environment.

+3. Finish this definition.

 ### <a name="module"></a>Module

 ```
 <definition> ::= module <identifier> exports <identifier_list> { <definition_list> }
 ```

+1. Let `body_env` be a new empty environment.

+2. Invoke the `declare` method on each definition in the module,
+   with the `body_env`.

+3. Schedule each definition in the module with the `body_env`.

+4. For each identifier in the list of exports, check that
+   there is an entry in `body_env`.

+4. Create a module value.
+It's `exports` environment maps each name in
+   the module's export list to the pointer for that name in
+   `body_env`.
+The `members` environment of the module is `body_env`.

+5. Write the module value to the address associated with its name in
+   the current environment.

+6. Finish this definition.

 ### <a name="type_alias"></a>Type Alias